George Linberger

-George "The Terminator" Linberger (born January 23, 1967) is a former college and professional American football player, a former professional boxer, and a current CEO and business owner focused on working with school-aged children with disabilities from Akron, Ohio.
+George "The Terminator" Linberger (born January 23, 1967) is an American former professional boxer and football player.

 Early life

 Linberger attended Chardon High School, where he was an all-conference, all-district, and all-state tight end.
 He was the team leader in receptions his junior and senior year.
 He also anchored the defensive line and was recruited by several division one programs before settling on the University of Toledo.
 He also excelled on the wrestling mat, where he compiled a 56-19 record during his high school career.

 Football career

 Linberger played college football at the University of Toledo where he was a four-year starter.
 Linberger was a first team All-Mid-American Conference performer in 1989, team captain 1989, team MVP (1989) as well as a nominee for Mid-American conference player of the year.
 After graduation and going undrafted he was signed as a free agent by the Detroit Lions.
+On July 22, 1990, it was reported that he had been waived by the Lions.
 He then was drafted by the WLAF's San Antonio Riders in the fifth round of the OL draft.
-He also played in the Arena Football League (AFL) during the 1994 season for the Las Vegas Sting and later played for the Ohio Valley Greyhounds of the Indoor Football League during their 2000 season.
+He signed with the San Antonio Force of the Arena Football League (AFL) in June 1992 but did not play in any games for them.
+Linberger played in all 12 games for the Las Vegas Sting of the AFL during the 1994 season.
+He later played for the Ohio Valley Greyhounds of the Indoor Football League during their 2000 season.